cameraui/sdk/go/docs/api/plugin.md

 	    // resources synchronously enough to finish before the host kills the
 	    // process — open files, sockets, timers, child processes.
 	    APIEventShutdown APIEvent = "shutdown"
-	    // APIEventCloudAccountChanged is emitted when the user-level cloud
-	    // account is connected or disconnected.
-Plugins that depend on cloud
-	    // credentials use this to (re)authenticate or pause work.
-	    APIEventCloudAccountChanged APIEvent = "cloudAccountChanged"
 	)

 <a name="AssignedPlugin"></a>